tornado

 Tornadoes are one of the most destructive forces of nature.
 They can cause widespread damage and loss of life.
 While tornadoes are relatively rare, they can occur anywhere in the United States.

 There is growing evidence that tornadoes and storms are becoming more frequent and severe due to climate change.
-Warmer air can hold more moisture, which can lead to heavier rainfall and more powerful storms.
+Warmer air can hold more moisture, which can lead to heavier and more powerful storms.
 Additionally, warmer temperatures can create more favorable conditions for the formation of tornadoes.

 What the Science Says